DrH97/sales-data-pipeline/README.md

 ## Challenges and workarounds
-1. Glue connection to RDS refused to connect and had to debug for quite a while.
-Continuing to review the issue
+~~1.
+Glue connection to RDS refused to connect and had to debug for quite a while.
+Continuing to review the issue~~ Resolved (security groups config)
-2. Because of that, the ETL does not load the data to RDS and instead populates the catalogue tables temporarily
+~~2.
+Because of that, the ETL does not load the data to RDS and instead populates the catalogue tables temporarily~~ Resolved